 The Licensing Authority keeps registers of the premises licences it has issued.
-They can be viewed online on the Council's web site or at the Council's offices during normal office hours 8.30am - 5pm.
+They can be viewed at the Council's offices during normal office hours 8.30am - 5pm.
 Copies of the register can be requested but a charge will be administered.

-PART 11: General Statement of Principles
+12.0 General Statement of Principles